Space Flyer Unit

 The Space Flyer Unit (宇宙実験・観測フリーフライヤ, Uchū Jikken-Kansoku Free Flyer) was a spacecraft which was launched by Japan on March 18, 1995.

 Technical data

-The Space Flyer Unit was launched from Tanegashima Space Center from a H-II vehicle.
+The Space Flyer Unit was launched from Tanegashima Space Center in an H-II vehicle.
 It carried testing materials and research data that held value to NASA.
 The crew of STS-72 aboard Space Shuttle Endeavour retrieved the satellite on January 20, 1996, 10 months after it was launched.
 The idea behind the implementation of the SFU was a joint effort by multiple major corporations and government agencies.
-The ones that were involved with the launch were Institute of Space and Astronautical Science, the National Space Development Agency, and Ministry of International Trade and Industry.
+The ones that were involved with the launch were the Institute of Space and Astronautical Science, the National Space Development Agency, and the Ministry of International Trade and Industry.

 After the shuttle returned the SFU from space it was transported to Japan and refurbished for display at the National Museum of Nature and Science in Tokyo.